StackOverFlowWhereArtThou/fetch-receipt-processor-challenge/README.md

 ## Stopping a container

-You can stop the container with `docker-compose down`
+You can stop the container (either production or dev) with `docker-compose down`